 We’ll see that reducing the number of tasks is an important optimization in this setting as well, however, it’s important to note that Tez makes use of a different mechanism for input splits, which means different parameters must be tuned.
 Of course, Unravel simplifies this nuance by directly recommending efficient settings for the Tez-specific parameters in play, using our ML/AI-informed infrastructure monitoring tools.

 Before diving into some hands-on tuning from a data engineer’s point-of-view, I want to note that there are many factors that can lead to variability in execution performance and resource consumption of Hive on Tez queries.

-Once Unravel’s intelligent APM functionality provides deep insights into the nature of multi-tenant workloads running in big data environments, operators can rapidly identify the causes of this variability, which could include:
+Once Unravel’s intelligent APM functionality provides deep insights into the nature of multi-tenant workloads running in modern data stack environments, operators can rapidly identify the causes of this variability, which could include: